sushovanpaul07/moodplayer/README.md

-# moodplayer
+# Moodplayer
-a full stack web project which takes image of a person’s face and uses machine learning model to detect mood and then play music according to the person’s mood.
+A full stack web project which takes image of a person’s face and uses machine learning model to detect mood and then play music according to the person’s mood.

-Dependencies
+#Dependencies
 -tensorflow
 -tflearn
 -keras